Treating hair loss

 Although hair loss rarely needs to be treated, many people seek treatment for cosmetic reasons.

 Many cases of hair loss are temporary (for example, due to chemotherapy), or are a natural part of ageing and don't need treatment.
-However, hair loss can have an emotional impact, so it is best to seek treatment if you are uncomfortable with your appearance.
+However, hair loss can have an emotional impact, so you may want to look at treatment if you're uncomfortable with your appearance.

 If hair loss is caused by an infection or another condition, such as lichen planus or discoid lupus, treating the underlying problem may help prevent further hair loss.

-Male-pattern baldness is not usually treated, as the treatments available are expensive and do not work for everyone.
+Male-pattern baldness isn't usually treated, as the treatments available are expensive and don't work for everyone.

 Two medicines that may be effective in treating male-pattern baldness are: